demisto/dockerfiles/README.md

 * **Documentation:** Documentation is crucial.
 If you find gaps or errors in our documentation, please help us improve it.
 You can suggest clarifications or additions to make it more user-friendly.

-### CLA Licenses
-All contributors are required to sign a contributor license agreement (CLA) to ensure that the community is free to use your contributions.

-When opening a new pull request, a bot will evaluate whether you have signed the CLA.
-If required, the bot will comment on the Pull Request, including a link to accept the agreement.
-The CLA document is also available for review as a [PDF](https://github.com/demisto/content/blob/master/docs/cla.pdf).
-Visit our [Frequently Asked Questions](https://xsoar.pan.dev/docs/concepts/faq#cla-is-pending-even-though-i-signed-the-agreement) article for CLA related issues.

-After opening a Pull Request, and in order for the reviewer to understand the context, make sure to link to the corresponding Pull Request from the [Content](https://github.com/demisto/content) repo where this Docker image will be used.

-### How to Contribute

 #### Prequisites
 Make sure you meet the following prerequisites:
 * An active GitHub account.